derysudrajat/inline-view-binding/README.md

 }
 ```

-That's it enjoy the library 🥳, give me start if you like this library, ciaaoo 😎✨
+That's it enjoy the library 🥳, give me star if you like this library, ciaaoo 😎✨